daniel-pfeiffer/stringlet/README.md

 - **`Stringlet`, `stringlet!(…)`**: This is fixed size, i.e. bounds for array access are compiled in, hence fast.

 - **`VarStringlet`, `stringlet!(var …)`, `stringlet!(v …)`**: This adds one byte for the length, still pretty fast.
+  Length must be `0..=255`.

-- **`SlimStringlet`, `stringlet!(slim …)`, `stringlet!(s …)`**: This projects the length into the last byte, when content
+- **`SlimStringlet`, `stringlet!(slim …)`, `stringlet!(s …)`**: This projects the length into 6 bits of the last byte,
-  is less than full size.
+  when content is less than full size.
+Length must be `0..=64`.
 Though it is done branchlessly, there is some overhead for length calculation.
 Hence this is the slowest.
 I’m still racking my brain for how to do it with less ops.
 Any bit hackers, welcome on board!

 N.B.: Our variable size `VarStringlet` seems a competitor to [`fixedstr`](https://crates.io/crates/fixedstr) and the semi-official [`heapless::String`](https://docs.rs/heapless/latest/heapless/string/type.String.html).
 They lack a faster